lvpp/sigma/GAMESS/README.md

 ## INSTALATION GUIDE

-Currently we have instructions for Ubuntu Linux machines only.
+Currently we have instructions for Ubuntu Linux machines only and GAMESS Apr202017R1.

 First of all, you need to [download](http://www.msg.ameslab.gov/gamess/download.html) the **GAMESS** package.